-How Battery Is Prosecuted in Florida
+What Battery Is & How It’s Prosecuted in Florida

-Battery is one of the most common criminal charges that appears in Florida courts.
+The crime of battery is one of the most common criminal charges that appears in Florida courts.
 Knowing how battery is defined and prosecuted in Florida can help you avoid battery charges, or if you're already charged with battery, understand what's in store next for your case.

 If you're facing a criminal charge such as battery, you should contact an attorney immediately.
 At the Law Offices of Jason K.S.
 Porter, P.A., our Jacksonville battery attorney can help you navigate your case.

 Fill out our contact form or give us a call at (904) 701-0591 to schedule your free, one-hour consultation about what the crime of battery is and how we can help.

 What's the Difference Between Battery and Assault?

 Battery and assault are often conflated, but they're actually separate offenses.
 Here's an easy way to understand the difference:

 - Assault occurs when someone fears they'll suffer immediate harm as the result of a threat.